 Then there's the cheapest option.
 A small 35mm film scanner that is plug in and play on your PC, takes a smartphone camera quality digital image of your film, converts it to a positive and saves onto your computer.
 I have an ION Slides to PC film and slide scanner that cost me around £20 in 2017.
 It gives me 5 megapixel resolution images that I can edit using Affinity Photo, a much cheaper option than Adobe Lightroom and Photoshop and I can print them with my HP Envy 4520 home printer on glossy photopaper I bought from the aforementioned popular discount store for £1.
 I have sent some of my prints to folks around the world that I have made with this set up and have got great feedback from them about the quality.
 The purists may scoff, but I can afford this method and enjoy doing it.

 Cost is probably the most important thing about film photography and it all depends on everyones individual financial reach.
 From top of the range Hasselblad systems to a basic point and shoot camera you can buy preloaded with film for £10, there is something for everyone.
-You can buy a decent autofocus SLR with a lens or a manual camera with a basic light meter such as my Pentax SP500 with a lens on the second hand market for around £50, a developing tank and dark bag for another £50 and enough chemicals to develop as many films as you can shoot in one year for an
+You can buy a decent autofocus SLR with a lens or a manual camera with a basic light meter such as my Pentax SP500 with a lens on the second hand market for around £50, a developing tank and dark bag for another £50 and enough chemicals to develop as many films as you can shoot in one year for another £50.

-at home.
+For less than the cost of a smartphone with a decent resolution camera or an entry level DSLR or Mirrorless camera, you can shoot film and develop and print it at home.
 It is such an immersive process that I genuinely get a lot of joy from.
 If this answer to why I shoot film helps you to decide to give it a try, my work here is done.
 There are folk out and about today that weren't alive when film was at it's height.
 It is deeply heartenng to see a lot of those folk buying a film camera to see what the fuss is all about and falling in love with it themselves.

 Here are a few more of my images I shot on Agfaphoto Vista 200 in October 2017 that are much better than my first shots.
 They are the scans I got from Max Spielmann and show the progress I made.
 I spent 2017 just getting out with my camera and taking photo's.
-I studied each roll and I learned valuable lessons in that first few months that put me in good stead fo
+I studied each roll and I learned valuable lessons in that first few months that put me in good stead for the future.